 Ulle Ke Patha, Musafir and Galti Se Mistake are our favourite tracks from the album.
 Jhumritalaiyya and Khaana Khaake catch your attention for its quirky lyrics.
 Phir Wahin leaves you all emotional.

-Jagga Jasoos is a trip to the fantasyland but unfortunately, a bumpy one with Ranbir Kapoor saving the day for us!
+Jagga Jasoos is a trip to the fantasy land, but unfortunately, it's a bumpy one.
+Thankfully, Ranbir Kapoor steps in to save the day for us!
 This one falls short of being 'Tukka Laga Nishaane Pe'!